joar7160-byte/threat-hunting-Import-Export-Compromise/README.md

 Answer: 88.97.178.12

 🚩 2.
-Compromised User Account
-Identify the user account that was compromised for initial access
+Compromised User Account: Identify the user account that was compromised for initial access

 `````kql
 DeviceLogonEvents